 Another important sign to notice is that it is not necessary that a person who develops Parkinson’s Disease experiences any kind of tremors at all.
 The tremor related to Parkinson’s Disease occurs generally in the upper and lower extremities of the chin/jaw and does not affect the head or voice.

 Essential tremors most commonly show onset during the middle age, but are also seen in other age groups including children.
-But the progression of ET can be highly variable.
-In some patients, ET can be mild throughout the lifespan and does not result in any significant disability while in others it can progress quite fast with a significant disability making even the daily functions difficult and even impossible to complete.
+But the progression of essential tremor can be highly variable.
+In some patients, Essential Tremor can be mild throughout the lifespan and does not result in any significant disability while in others it can progress quite fast with a significant disability making even the daily functions difficult and even impossible to complete.

 The average onset of Parkinson’s Disease is 60 years.
 It is also known as the disorder of the elderly.
 There negligible to no chance of progression of Parkinson’s Disease to stall at any point of time after onset.
 But the speed of progression can be highly varied from being slow to really fast without any prior symptoms.